lamaustin66/lamaustin66/README.md

 ## 🧐 More About Me

 - 🎓 New grad B.S.
-Computer Science from University of California Irvine.
-GPA: 3.79
+Computer Science from University of California Irvine
 - 🔭 I’m currently working on **gifSplitterX** and **chatAppX**
 - 🤝 I’m looking for help with **peer-to-peer facetime**
 - 🌱 I’m currently learning **Swift**, **Fastlane**, and **Design Patterns**